chentingpc/dpq_embedding_compression/README.md

-Differentiable embedding compression with KD codes
+Differentiable Product Quantization for Embedding Compression
 ================================================================================

-This is code for [our paper](https://arxiv.org/abs/1908.xxxx) on compressing the embedding table with end-to-end learned KD codes via differentiable product quantization.
+This is code for [our paper](https://arxiv.org/abs/1908.09756) on compressing the embedding table with end-to-end learned KD codes via differentiable product quantization (DPQ).

 ## Requirements